 - (3) All new construction and substantial improvements of nonresidential structures permitted on or after October 1, 2018, shall: - a.
-Have the lowest floor (including basement) elevated above the highest adjacent grade, at least as high as 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the nearest 500-year flood; or - b.
-Together with attendant utility and sanitary facilities be elevated or floodproofed to 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the nearest 500-year flood so the structure is watertight with walls substantially impermeable to the passage of water and with structural components have the capability of resisting hydrostatic and hydrodynamic loads of effects of buoyancy.
+Have the lowest floor (including basement) elevated above the highest adjacent grade, at least as high as 18 inches above the depth number specified in feet on the community's flood insurance rate map, or at least two feet 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3") above the nearest 500-year flood if no depth number is specified; or - b.
+Together with attendant utility and sanitary facilities be elevated or floodproofed to 18 inches above the base flood level-24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3") above the nearest 500-year flood so the structure is watertight with walls substantially impermeable to the passage of water and with structural components have the capability of resisting hydrostatic and hydrodynamic loads of effects of buoyancy.
 A registered professional engineer or architect shall submit a certification to the floodplain administrator that the standards of this subsection, as proposed in subsection 50-65(a)(3), are satisfied. - c.
 A registered professional engineer or land surveyor shall submit a certification to the floodplain administrator that the standards of this section, as proposed in subsection 50-65(a)(1), are satisfied. - d.
 Within zones AH and AO, adequate drainage paths are required around structures on slopes, to guide floodwaters around and away from proposed structures. - (4) Substantial improvements to nonresidential structures completed prior to October 1, 2018, shall: - a.
 Have the lowest floor (including basement) elevated above the highest adjacent grade, at least as high as 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building; or - b.
 Together with attendant utility and sanitary facilities be elevated or floodproofed to 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building so the structure is watertight with walls substantially impermeable to the passage of water and with structural components have the capability of resisting hydrostatic and hydrodynamic loads of effects of buoyancy.
 A registered professional engineer or architect shall submit a certification to the floodplain administrator that the standards of this subsection, as proposed in subsection 50-65(a)(3), are satisfied. - c.
 A registered professional engineer or land surveyor shall submit a certification to the floodplain administrator that the standards of this section, as proposed in subsection 50-65(a)(1), are satisfied. - d.
 Within zones AH and AO, adequate drainage paths are required around structures on slopes, to guide floodwaters around and away from proposed structures.